Anyline/mobile-ocr-documentation-anyline/source/index.md

 ###iOS

 ####Restrictions for the Energy-Module Config:
-- Flash mode "auto" is not (yet) supported.
+- Flash mode *auto* is not (yet) supported.

 #### Example

-In order to get scan results it is necessary to perform the following three steps:
+In order to get scan results, it is necessary to perform the following three steps:

 ###### 1. Initialize the module in viewDidLoad